519 South Orange Avenue. As of June 2014, the Department of Public Relations and Marketing is located in this building.

 Jubilee Hall.
-With six stories and more than 126,000 square feet of academic space, this structure provides a home for the Stillman School of Business, the College of Education and Human Services, the New Jersey Center for Civic and Law-Related Education and the Departments of Political Science, Psychology, Public and Healthcare Administration, and Sociology, Anthropology and Social Work.
+With six stories and more than 126,000 square feet of academic space, this structure provides a home for the International Center, Center for Securities, Trading and Business Analytics, Stillman School of Business, the College of Human Development, Culture and Media, the New Jersey Center for Civic and Law-Related Education and the Departments of Political Science, Psychology, Public and Healthcare Administration, and Sociology, Anthropology and Social Work.
 It contains 156 faculty and administrative offices and 30 teaching spaces, from seminar rooms that seat eight people to an auditorium seating 390.
-It also features a central, three-story skylit atrium where students and faculty can congregate informally.
+It also features a gaming lab and a central, three-story skylit atrium where students and faculty can congregate informally.
 A major feature of the building is the technological capabilities it brings to the teaching and learning processes.
-These include fixed and flexible seating classrooms with the most contemporary information and distance-learning technologies that facilitate the transmission of lectures all over the world; laboratories with one-way observation mirrors; and classrooms with power for laptop computers at each seat.
+These include fixed and flexible seating classrooms with the most contemporary information and distance-learning technologies that facilitate the transmission of lectures all over the world.

 Lewis Hall/Immaculate Conception Seminary School of Theology.
 Lewis Hall was completed in 1984 and houses Immaculate Conception Seminary School of Theology, including Seminary faculty and student residences, a dining hall, lounges, the Monsignor James C. Turro Seminary Library and faculty offices.